artalar/reatom/docs/src/content/docs/recipes/atomization.md

 ## Reducing computational complexity

-In continue of example above.
-Wrapping editable properties of a list element to atoms helps prevent excessive immutable work - array recreation.
-In classic immutable state managers, it is normal to recreate the entire array with a new element reference for each property update.
-However, this is not optimal.
+Continuing from the example above, wrapping editable properties of a list element in atoms helps prevent excessive immutable work, like array recreation.

+In classic immutable state managers, it's common to recreate the entire array with a new element reference for each property update, but this could be more optimal.
 Reatom offers a solution by allowing you to replace changeable properties with stable atom references, separating data structure definition and mutation.

+This approach is generally called the **ref pattern**.
-Generally it calls **ref pattern**, in Reatom we call it **atomization** and it much useful to comparing with other solutions.
+In Reatom, we call it **atomization**, and it's much more useful than other solutions.

 ```ts
 // redux way: O(n)